MACRA 101

 The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) perpetually removes sustainable growth rate (SGR).
 MACRA also eliminates SGR’s annual threat of physician payment cuts.
 The American Medical Association provides physicians with vital tools to be successful through this long-term transition period.

-Two options of physician payment currently exist.
+Two options for physician payment currently exist.
 They are the Alternative Payment Models (APMs) and the Merit-Based Incentive Payment System (MIPS).
 APMs is a method that MACRA has implemented to support physicians who would like to utilize new payment and delivery models approved by the Centers for Medicare & Medicaid Services.
 Involvement in these new models is considered voluntary.
 Physicians who choose to be paid under eligible APMs are excused from partaking in MIPS.
-MIPS is considered to be a modified fee for service model and combines previous reporting programs (Physician Quality Reporting System, Value-Based Modifier, Meaningful Use) to allow for greater flexibility.
-Lastly, it is assumed the most physicians will be participants in MIPS initially.
+MIPS is considered a modified fee-for-service model and combines previous reporting programs (Physician Quality Reporting System, Value-Based Modifier, Meaningful Use) to allow for greater flexibility.
+Lastly, it is assumed that most physicians will initially participate in MIPS.

-Before you determine what type payment methods you would like to implement in your practice, let’s consider the benefits and disadvantages of each payment option.
+Before determining what type of payment method you want to implement in your practice, consider each option’s benefits and disadvantages.

 APMs